dhis2-metadata/REHAB-AGG-Rehabilitation/docs/rehab_aggregate_design.md

 | Data collection period | **yearly**                                                   |
 | Facility types         | **All facilities reporting on Rehab (Master Facility List)** |

-Rehabilitation personnel usually include rehabilitation doctors, rehabilitation nurses, physiotherapists, occupational therapists, speech language therapists, prosthetists and orthotists, and psychologists.
-Other rehabilitation personnel relevant to the country may also be included, for example audiologists, social workers and mid-level rehabilitation occupational groups.
+Rehabilitation occupational groups usually include rehabilitation doctors, rehabilitation nurses, physiotherapists, occupational therapists, speech language therapists, prosthetists and orthotists, and psychologists.
+Other rehabilitation occupational groups relevant to the country may also be included, for example audiologists, social workers and mid-level rehabilitation occupational groups.
 It is also possible to include hospital rehabilitation personnel that are not working for the rehabilitation department.
 A national health workforce plan typically includes a list of occupational groups for the country and it is recommended to consult this list when establishing the reporting system in the country.

-This dataset collects numbers of the following rehabilitation personnel at facilities:
+This dataset collects numbers of the following rehabilitation groups at facilities:

 1. Rehabilitation doctors
 2. Physiotherapists